mozilla/vautomator-standalone/Readme.md

 TENABLEIO_SECRET_KEY=<SECRET_KEY>
 ```

+Technically admin permissions is not required to initiate a Tenable.io scan with API.
+This is required in the code because the tool checks if the target had been scanned in the last 15 days before launching a scan (and that requires admin perms).
+If it had, then the results are retrieved.
+You are OK to not provide API keys if you wish, and the tool will simply not run a Tenable.io scan in that case.

 #### Web App scans

 If you are running the tool against a URL, a number of additional external tools will be utilised.
 These will be installed in the Docker container when you build it.